apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

-If the resulting name collides with a Swift reserved word or otherwise causes problems in the generated code, then the word `Message` is appended to the name.
+If the resulting name collides with a Swift reserved word or otherwise causes problems in the generated code, then the generator appends the word `Message` to the name.
 For example, a `message Int` in the proto file causes the generator to emit a `struct IntMessage` to the generated Swift file.

 ## Enum API

-Proto enums are translated to Swift enums in a fairly straightforward manner.
+The generator translates proto enums to Swift enums in a fairly straightforward manner.
 The resulting Swift enums conform to the ``Enum`` protocol which extends `RawRepresentable` with a `RawValue` of `Int`.
 The generated Swift enum has a case for each enum value in the proto file.

-Proto3 enums have an additional `UNRECOGNIZED(Int)` case that is used whenever an unrecognized value is parsed from protobuf serialization or from other serializations that store integer enum values.
+Proto3 enums have an additional `UNRECOGNIZED(Int)` case, which the decoder uses whenever it parses an unrecognized value from protobuf serialization or from other serializations that store integer enum values.
 Proto2 enums lack this extra case.

 If deserialization encounters an unknown value:
--  For JSON, if the value was in _string_ form, it causes a parsing error as it can't be mapped to a value.
+-  For JSON, if the value was in _string_ form, it causes a parsing error because the decoder can't map it to a value.
 If the value was an integer value, then a proto3 syntax enum can still capture it via the `UNRECOGNIZED(Int)` case.
-- For protobuf binary, the value is handled as an unknown field.
+- For protobuf binary, the decoder handles the value as an unknown field.

 ```swift
 public enum MyEnum: SwiftProtobuf.Enum {